-- Midway's Master Street Plan shows a required road across the property that will connect Bigler Lane to Olympic Lane which will create a second access for all the lots located in the City that access on Swiss Alpine Road.
-The connecting road is very important to address the safety concern of the ability for residents and visitors to evacuate the area in case of an emergency.
-Currently, there are hundreds of units in the area that include the neighborhoods of Sunburst, Alpenhof, Maisons De Saint Prex, and Swiss Mountain Estates that only have one access which is Swiss Alpine Road.
+- Midway's Master Street Plan shows a required road across the property that will connect Bigler Lane to Olympic Lane, which will create a second emergency access for all the lots located in the City that access on Swiss Alpine Road.
+Another option discussed between the City and Wendy Fisher, on behalf of the Lundin Family, is to connect to a road in a subdivision south of the Lundin property, such as Olympic Way in the Sunburst development, or Ranch Way or other connection, and continue the road westward along the southwest boundary of the Lundin property, then north along the western edge of the fields on the Lundin property (before the property slopes upward to the west to join the Wasatch State Park), and connecting to Lime Canyon either north or south of the Swiss Oaks development, which in turn connects to Homestead Drive.
+The benefit of this option is that it avoids bisecting the fields on the Lundin properties and would provide a second point of emergency access for residents not only along Swiss Alpine Road, but also those along Lime Canyon Road.
+Such connection is very important to address the safety concern of the ability for residents and visitors to evacuate the area in case of an emergency.
+Currently, there are hundreds of units in the area that include the neighborhoods of Sunburst, Alpenhof, Maisons De Saint Prex, and Swiss Mountain Estates that only have one access, which is Swiss Alpine Road.
+There are also hundreds of units in the area that include the neighborhoods of Swiss Oaks, Lime Canyon Estates, Turnberry, Oak Haven, and Worldmark which have only one access, which is Lime Canyon.
 If the connector road is built on the Lundin property, the community will benefit from the safety it will provide.
 It may be that only a road base emergency access road is built which will only be used in an emergency.
 The road could be built on the edge of the field to limit disturbance of the agricultural operations.
 The City has approximately \$110,000 in place to build the road.
-The City should consider this safety issue when considering contributing to the conservation easement. - The information provided by the applicant states that the community will benefit because of public trail easements that will be provided that will connect to the existing trail network.
+The City should consider this safety issue when considering extending the commitment to contribute to the conservation easement. - The information provided by the applicant states that the community will benefit because of public trail easements that will be provided that will connect to the existing trail network.
 This would be a great benefit to the public.
-Details of the where the trail easements will be located should be determined before approval is granted. - The brush covered and wooded hills on the Lundin property and the surrounding foothills are designated as a Wildland-Urban Interface Zone that is has the possibility of wildfire.
-A fire break should be considered, in cooperation with the Wasatch Mountain State Park and other surrounding private property owners, to plan for emergency events. - There are 64 Midway Irrigation Company shares on the property.
-Those shares will need to be part of the agreement and dedicated to the property.
+Details of the where the trail easements will be located should be determined before approval is granted.

+- The brush covered and wooded hills on the Lundin property and the surrounding foothills are designated as a Wildland-Urban Interface Zone that has the possibility of wildfire.
+A fire break should be considered, in cooperation with the Wasatch Mountain State Park and other surrounding private property owners, to plan for emergency events. - There are Midway Irrigation Company shares that are being used on the property which need to be identified, included in any agreement, and dedicated to Midway City so they remain with the property.